JeanBaptisteServais/SYNERGO/README.md

 https://synergo2.herokuapp.com/

 statut doesn't work because all files are on my desk,

-statut need repository with video_capture for blinkin eyes tracking (because i thing it's ok and could be re use by other !)
+statut need repository with video_capture for blinking eyes and eyes tracking (because i thing it's <strong>ok</strong> and could be re use by other !)